0luv69/Portfolio/README.md

 # Portfolio of Mine

 -This website has to deal with the real being of me
+-I am related to field of Python programming, web development, and cybersecurity

 ### Normal over view
 -Used Django for back end